 As a new client, we will go through an intake process where we discuss your past and present medical health.
-This is done using the Client Intake Form, which you can fill out here.
 We will talk about medications, injuries, places of soreness or tension.
 We may discuss how you spend your day (at a computer, standing to work, carrying children, etc.) and what kinds of activities cause you discomfort or soreness.
 In addition, your massage therapist will ask you what your goals are for the session: are there particular areas you’d like addressed, and how you’d like to feel at the end of the session.
 It’s very common for clients to hold their tension in a particular area.
 Some hold tension in their neck and shoulders, others in their low back – two of the most common places tension is manifest.
 All of this information is confidential, and it is used to create a treatment plan based on your needs and requests.

 Before we start the session, we will discuss preferences for essential oils, lotions, oils or creams, and I will communicate a general treatment order.
 I will also describe how to get on the table, and whether we’ll start with you face up or face down.
 After I leave the room, you will undress to your comfort level and lie on the table underneath the top sheet.
 Undergarments may be taken off if you are comfortable.

 When the massage therapist returns to the room, the session will begin.
 Each session is unique, and planned in response to your needs on that particular day.
 A common session flow is described below. .